 Blues was, and is important to me, but the folks who “keep the blues alive” make me mad as hell just as often as not.
 Pinetop Perkins probably taught me more about playing music than anyone.
 But in all the years I knew Pine, and in all the gigs and records we played on together, he never said one word about the blues, or about music at all, for that matter.
 He just did it.
 He was the music.
 And it was not because he was black, or sharecropped, or played with Muddy, or wore lime green suits, or any of that crap.
 It is because he played his own truth, and never tried to be anything that he wasn’t.
 I try to re-learn that lesson everyday; and I will be ever in Pine’s debt.

 I grew up listening to the Allman Brothers, Lynyrd Skynrd, and Outlaw Country.
-If you listen, you can hear them in my music.
+If you listen, you can hear that in my music.
 But hopefully, you will mostly hear me.
-And there are some diverse ingredients in that stew.
+But there are some diverse ingredients in the gumbo that makes up my music.
 Here are a few.
 Travel: living briefly everywhere I could, just to soak it up – Paris as a busker, New Orleans while I had a roadie gig with the Beach Boys, NYC as dog-walker and short order cook, and Princeton New Jersey as a college student.
 Literature: everything from “Conan the Barbarian” to the teachings of Buddah.
-Other musicians: Howie Wyeth, Henry Butler, Rosco Gordon, “Honeyboy” Otis, Coco Robicheaux, a couple of the Railroad Earth boys, and of course, Pinetop.
+Other notable musicians: Howie Wyeth, Rosco Gordon, Coco Robicheaux, Charles “Honeyboy” Otis, Phil Wiggins, Henry Butler, a couple of the Railroad Earth boys, and of course, Pinetop.

 I suppose I should mention that I play gigs in lots of different settings and in lots of different places.
 You might find me with a Telecaster at a festival in Europe as easy as with an acoustic guitar in a small club in Manhattan.
 Music marketing professionals advise you to always have the same band, sound, and even guitar, so folks can “brand you.”
 Makes some sense, but doesn’t work for me.
 I suppose my attention span is too short; or maybe I just cant resist the lure of different kinds of music.